 My research interest is number theory, in particular the arithmetic applications of automorphic forms.
 My advisor is Dr. Jim Brown, he guides me to study the Saito-Kurokawa lifting which is a sequence of maps between different types of modular forms.
 Also we work on the congruence primes for Hilbert Siegel eigenforms.
 I am also interested in analytic number theory such as the Goldbach’s conjecture and the trace of Frobenius of elliptic curves.
 More details are on the Research page.

-I am on the job market now.
 I am experienced in teaching undergraduate level courses.
 I co-lectured an undergraduate abstract algebra course last fall, and I have been a lecturer and a teaching assistant for calculus courses many times.
 It is required by our math department that all PhD graduate students must take at least two breath courses from each area of algebra, analysis, computation, statistics, stochastic and operation research.
 I did pretty well in all of those, so I am able to teach a broad range of math courses.
 More information is on the Teaching page.

 Here are my application files: